 - Knowledge management and transfer across multiple robots

 - Interoperability and scalability in cloud-orchestrated robotic systems

 - Blockchain in swarm robots and other distributed autonomous systems

 - Use cases in real-life applications such as precision agriculture, intelligent manufacturing, healthcare, security, and surveillance.

+All papers should be original and not simultaneously submitted to another journal or conference.
 Submitted papers should be written in the English language.
-Each paper is suggested to have not more than 6 pages including figures and references using IEEE Computer Society Proceedings Manuscripts style (two columns, single-spaced, 10 fonts).
-All papers should be submitted in PDF format and through the EasyChair system.
+Each paper is suggested to have not more than 6 pages including figures and references using IEEE Conference Proceedings Manuscripts style.
+All papers should be submitted through the EasyChair link.

 The accepted paper will be included in the IEEE SOSE conference proceedings and will be submitted for inclusion to IEEE Xplore as well as other Abstracting and Indexing databases.